 It should be noted that [34] and X.509 defines constraints (i.e. upper bounds) on the length of the attribute values.
 For example, the maximum length for common name (CN), organization name (O) and organizational unit (OU) name values is 64 characters.
 Where this specification mandates the inclusion of a static string in one of these values, (i.e. CN=<Company> PacketCable System Operator CA) companies MUST ensure that the addition of their identifying information does not cause the total length of the value to exceed the upper bound.
-In the case where a company's name causes the length of the value to ensure the total length does not exceed the upper bound.
+In the case where a company's name causes the length of the value to exceed the upper bound, the vendor MUST truncate or abbreviate their information to ensure the total length does not exceed the upper bound.